No Products in the Cart

 Even better, processed to match the material.
 With Imag-R, it’s easy to set the size, DPI, material, etc for an image, and, you get a nice preview of what it should look like.
 I’ve found that a DPI of 254 looks better than 318 (what the laser is capable of), but your mileage may vary.
 This equates to 0.1 line interval.

-So, first things first, we go to the Imag-R site.
+we go to the Imag-R site.
 Myself, I run any given photo through the background remover tool first, unless there is something special about the background that I want to keep.

 Warning, that tool isn’t 100% perfect, but I’d guess that it’s done me right 90% of the time.
 If I like what I see, I download the resulting image.